Dessia-tech/dessia_bot_template/README.md

 ## Overview

-PackageTemplate is a streamlined tool designed to help developers quickly generate new Python packages by providing a pre-configured project structure.
+dessia_bot_template is a streamlined tool designed to help developers quickly generate new Python packages by providing a pre-configured project structure.
 By simply filling out an Excel file with essential package metadata, users can create a new package with all the necessary structure, including essential files like setup.py, README.md, and tests, initialize a Git repository, and push it to a remote Git repository.

 This template simplifies the process of starting a new Python project, allowing you to focus more on coding and less on setup.